egauci/lwordle/README.md

 ### Technical Background

 This is a webapp initialized using create-react-app.
-It is entirely client-side with no server depencencies.
 It can be served by any static web server.

 ### The Words